 As we have mentioned, the inflow of FDI to Russia to date was rather small which is evidenced by the share of foreign-owned firms in total production.
 In 1992 this share for all manufacturing firms was 3%, increasing to only 4.5% by the end of 1997.
 The dynamics was not the same across industries, though Figure 2 shows a change in the share of foreign-owned firms in the total output across industries.
 The diagram shows that at the beginning of transition the share of foreign-owned firms in the total output was about of 2-3% in most of the industries.
-The main exception was the wood industry, where this share was almost 6% as early as in 1992.12 In the following years, the share of foreign-owned firms in the total output of such industries as chemicals, machinery, construction and textile, increased substantially.
+The main exception was the wood industry, where this share was almost 6% as early as in 1992.
+In the following years, the share of foreign-owned firms in the total output of such industries chemicals, machinery, construction textile. as and increased substantially.
 The most remarkable example is the food processing industry, where the share of foreign firms increased from about 3% in 1992 to almost 11% in 1997.
 On the other hand, the foreign share was stagnant in exporting industries, such as fuel and metals.
 This might have resulted from both federal and regional authorities policies toward foreign direct investment in extracting industries.
-As we said above, some limits on participation of foreign firms in privatization programs, and by the delay in the adoption of the Law on Production Sharing Agreements.
+As we said above, some limits on participation of foreign firms in privatization and establishment of new firms in the natural resources industries were set by the priva-